 The Palms Turks and Caicos features the islands largest and most elegant Spa experience

 Visitors to the island discover accommodations and restaurants, from simple to sophisticated, geared towards most budgets and tastes.
 Choose from sprawling, sumptuous villas and condominiums, darling cottages, magnificent all-inclusive Beaches Resort or continental style hotels.
 You’ll be hard pressed to find any accommodation that is more than five minutes from our silken white beaches.

-TCI Helicopters flying over the resorts along Grace Bay Beach
+Aerial view of the resorts along Grace Bay Beach

 The Grace Bay district, on fabulous Grace Bay Beach, is perhaps the best known district on Providenciales – for its luxury resorts and many fine restaurants and shops.

-Parallel23 Restaurant at the Regent Palms Resort
+Parallel23 Restaurant at The Palms Turks and Caicos

 You could easily dine at a different restaurant for every meal, every day and still have places to try when you leave.
-Connoisseurs will enjoy Asian, Italian, Thai, Indian, Japanese, Mediterranean, French, and Tex-Mex delights in addition to our local Caribbean cuisine.
+Connoisseurs will enjoy Asian, Italian, Thai, Japanese, Mediterranean, French, and Tex-Mex delights in addition to our local Caribbean cuisine.

 Baked Caicos Lobster Tail at Baci Ristorante

 You will not lack for tender, flavourful meats and creative vegetarian fare.
 However, seafood is just about everyone’s specialty.
 Choices are many and they are all fresh from our waters: lobster (in season), conch, crab, tuna, wahoo, mahi mahi, grouper, snapper and more.